Allied Health Professions/

 Genetic counselors are health professionals with specialized graduate degrees and experience in the areas of medical genetics and counseling.
 Most enter the field from a variety of disciplines, including biology, genetics, nursing, psychology, public health and social work.

 The genetic counseling profession is rapidly expanding and diversifying.
-Heightened public awareness, coupled with scientific advances in adult disorders and reproductive technologies, have increased the demand for genetic counselors in clinical, teaching, administrative, commercial, private practice and consulting environments.
+Heightened public awareness coupled with scientific advances in reproductive technologies and knowledge about the genetics of a wide range of adult disorders, have increased the demand for genetic counselors in clinical, teaching, research, administrative, commercial, public health, public policy, private practice and consulting environments.
 This trend is expected to continue well into the 21st century.

 Save money and earn your bachelor's in health sciences or healthcare management more quickly with maximum credit transfer at Excelsior.
 Our low tuition makes it affordable for you to earn your degree from accredited college while you earn a living.
 Receive up to 32 credits for your health-related occupational license.
 Learn more about Excelsior College ...